-(r) Recent Accounting Pronouncements (continued)

-(iii) IFRS 11 - Joint arrangements ("IFRS 11") was issued by the IASB in May 2011.
+- (r) Recent Accounting Pronouncements (continued) - (iii) IFRS 11 Joint arrangements ("IFRS 11") was issued by the IASB in May 2011.
 IFRS 11 is a new standard which focuses on classifying joint arrangements by their rights and obligations rather than their legal form.
 Entities are classified into two groups: parties having rights to the assets and obligations for the liabilities of an arrangement, and rights to the net assets of an arrangement.
 Entities in the former case account for assets, liabilities, revenues and expenses in accordance with the arrangement, whereas entities in the latter case account for the arrangement using the equity method.
 IFRS 11 is effective for annual periods beginning on or after January 1, 2013.
-Earlier application is permitted.

-(iv) IFRS 12 - Disclosure of interests in other entities ("IFRS 12") was issued by the IASB in May 2011.
+The Company is assessing the impact of IFRS 11 on its consolidated financial statements. - (iv) IFRS 12 Disclosure of interests in other entities ("IFRS 12") was issued by the IASB in May 2011.
 IFRS 12 is a new standard which provides disclosure requirements for entities reporting interests in other entities, including joint arrangements, special purpose vehicles, and off balance sheet vehicles.
 IFRS 12 is effective for annual periods beginning on or after January 1, 2013.
-Earlier application is permitted.

-(v) IFRS 13 - Fair value measurement ("IFRS 13") was issued by the IASB in May 2011.
+The Company is assessing the impact of IFRS 12 on its consolidated financial statements. - (v) IFRS 13 Fair value measurement ("IFRS 13") was issued by the IASB in May 2011.
 IFRS 13 is a new standard which provides a precise definition of fair value and a single source of fair value measurement considerations for use across IFRSs.
-The key points of IFRS 13 are as follows:

-- fair value is measured using the price in a principal market for the asset or liability, or in the absence of a principal market, the most advantageous market; - financial assets and liabilities with offsetting positions in market risks or counterparty credit risks can be measured on the basis of an entity's net risk exposure; - disclosures regarding the fair value hierarchy has been moved from IFRS 7 to IFRS 13, and further guidance has been added to the determination of classes of assets and liabilities; - a quantitative sensitivity analysis must be provided for financial instruments measured at fair value; - a narrative must be provided discussing the sensitivity of fair value measurements categorised under Level 3 of the fair value hierarchy to significant unobservable inputs; - and information must be provided on an entity's valuation processes for fair value measurements categorized under Level 3 of the fair value hierarchy.
+The key points of IFRS 13 are as follows: - fair value is measured using the price in a principal market for the asset or liability, or in the absence of a principal market, the most advantageous market; - financial assets and liabilities with offsetting positions in market risks or counterparty credit risks can be measured on the basis of an entity's net risk exposure; - disclosures regarding the fair value hierarchy has been moved from IFRS 7 to IFRS 13, and further guidance has been added to the determination of classes of assets and liabilities; - a quantitative sensitivity analysis must be provided for financial instruments measured at fair value; - a narrative must be provided discussing the sensitivity of fair value measurements categorised under Level 3 of the fair value hierarchy to significant unobservable inputs; and - information must be provided on an entity's valuation processes for fair value measurements categorized under Level 3 of the fair value hierarchy.

 IFRS 13 is effective for annual periods beginning on or after January 1, 2013.
-Earlier application is permitted.
+The Company is assessing the impact of IFRS 13 on its consolidated financial statements.